 The Global Citizenship Education course is sponsored by Division 2 of the American Psychological Association, The Society for the Teaching of Psychology.

 COVID has highlighted how small and interconnected the world is.
-Do you know how to teach global citizens that will help make it better?
+Educators have influence.
+Do you know how to shape global citizens for a better future?

-With travel no longer an option, how can you embed global citizenship skills into your classroom?
-Join this workshop series to unpack these questions, while also building invigorating, lasting relationships with like-minded educators in the program, and get the continuing education credits you need at the same time!
+This past year has limited travel, but underlined the need for empathy.
+How can you embed global citizenship skills into your classroom?
+Join this workshop series to unpack emergent questions in the field of education, build invigorating, lasting relationships with like-minded people from around the world, and get the continuing education credits you need at the same time!